bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

-  The different orientations are: original, horizontal flip, vertical flip, horizontal & vertical flip, diagonal "flip" (transpose), diagonal & horizonal flip, diagonal & vertical flip, diagonal & horizontal & vertical flip.
+  The different orientations are: original, horizontal flip, vertical flip, horizontal & vertical flip, diagonal "flip" (transpose), diagonal & horizontal flip, diagonal & vertical flip, diagonal & horizontal & vertical flip.
 For skin lesions the orientation probably doesn't matter at all, so computing the average over many different orientations probably smooths out any quirks the models had with a particular orientation.